elucian/bee/syntax/classes.md

 ```

 ## Comparing
 We can use comparison operators: {"=", "≠", "!="} and {"≡","!≡"} with objects.
-First comparison "=" will compare the object location.
-If the objects have same location they are also equal.
-Second compare object class and object attributes.
-If is the same class and all attributes are equal the objects are equivalent.
+First comparison "=" will compare the object attributes.
+If the objects have equal attributes they are also equal.
+Second "≡" compare object location.
+If is the same the objects are identical.

-Operator (match) "~" and "!~", are going to work with objects.
+Operator (match) "~" and "!~", work with objects.
 Two objects are similar if they have the same class.
 The attributes may be different.
-If the classes are different the operator will return false.
+If the classes are different the operator will return False.

-Superclass subclass operator: "<:" used like `object <: Class_Name` can be used as logical operator for objects.
-If is used in a logical expression it will return true if A is subclass of class C and false if not.
-Operator ":>" is similar but works the other way.
+Superclass subclass operator: "<:" used like `object <: Class_Name` can be used as logical operator.
+If is used in a logical expression it will return true if `object` is subclass of class `Class_Name` and false if not.
+Operator ":>" is similar but works the other way: `Class :> object`.

 Operator "is" can be used with an object to check if the object is derived from specified class like:  `object is Class_Name`.
 Notice this can not be used with two objects.
 You must use "=" and "≡" to compare two objects.